emiliofbb/emiliofbb/README.md

 ### What I'm doing right now:

-- Working at KiwandaLabs.
+- Seeking for job.
 - Taking photos.
-- Developing some small projects.
+- Developing some small projects that you can see here.

 ## Skills

+- PHP development.
+- JavaScript development.
 - Native Android development.
 - DBs: SQL and Mongo.
 - JavaFX and Swing development.
 - Docker basics.
 - React Native development.
 - Express js and GraphQL API development.
-- PHP development.

 ## Contact